Last updated on March 7th, 2022

 5. Goalkeepers usually stay within their penalty area

-Goalkeepers are the easiest to identify since they wear a different jersey and are wearing gloves.
+Goalkeepers are the easiest to identify since they wear different jerseys compared to their teammates, and are wearing gloves too.

 Some goalkeepers may play the role of a sweeper keeper.
 This will be the only time where they’ll appear higher up the pitch!